 VOC and HAP emissions from the dehydrator still vents were calculated using GRI-GLYCalc 4.0.
-All emissions were calculated assuming each dehydrator operates at full capacity for 8,760 hours per year.
+The emission calculations assume each dehydrator operates at full capacity for 8,760 hours per year.
 To allow for variability in the composition of the inlet gas stream, the dehydrator still vent VOC emission rates identified on the application forms (Table 2-E) are higher than the calculated emission rates in this section.